 It’s believed that Satay was introduced to the Indonesians by Indian traders in the form of kebabs, which of course, as we all know is a Persian invention.
 These kebabs were transformed into the satay or sate as we know it today by street vendors in Java.

 Incidentally, Satay is also very commonplace in the Netherlands and former Dutch colonies, owing to the fact that Indonesia was a Dutch territory.
 This wonderful invention was one of the things the returning Dutchmen took home with them.

 The taste you are going for with satay is savoury and sweet.
 The traditional satay is marked by quite a bit of sweetness from the satay itself and hot and sweet from the sauce.

 What’s important is, the size and thinness of the meat used.
-You want to cut your meat thinly for speedy cooking, so that it doesn’t lose too much moisture yet is brown and crispy.
+You want to cut your meat thinly for speedy cooking, so that it doesn’t lose too much moisture, yet is brown and crispy.

+Satay sauce is made with ground peanuts.
 Traditionally, a whole lot of oil is used to make satay sauce.
 I am not a fan of this, and skip the oil altogether by just simmering all the ingredients together and cooking the sauce for about 10 minutes.

-Sauce can be refrigerated for 3 days and is perfect with so many other things, especially as a salad dressing.
+The sauce can be refrigerated for 3 days and is perfect with so many other things, especially as a salad dressing.

 Satay – a favourite Street Food